ss756/ss756/README.md

 - 🧑‍🎓 Over the course of my career, I have been actively involved in the development and deployment of cutting edge machine learning models.
 I have a deep understanding of the intricacies involved in computer vision and natural language processing, enabling me to build advanced systems for image analysis, Object Detection and Information Extraction

 - 🖥️ Aditionally, my expertise in Natural Language Processing empowers me to work with textual data, performing tasks such as Sentimental Analysis, Named Entity Recognition, Unsupervised Text Extraction from PDF Documents, Closed-Domain Question-Answering using SOTA Models.
-I am excited about leveraging the power of NLP to uncover meaningful
+I am excited about leveraging the power of NLP to uncover meaningful patterns and insights from unstructured text data.